tinaafang/tinaafang/README.md

 I'm currently studying Computer Science at the University of Waterloo.

-I'm passionate about software development and creating applications that improve our lives!
+I'm passionate about creating applications that improve our lives by leveraging software engineering and machine learning skills!

-Favourite Languages: Java, JavaScript, C#, Python, SQL
+Favourite Languages: Python, TypeScript/JavaScript, Java, C/C++, SQL, HTML, CSS

 In my spare time, I enjoy listening to music, playing badminton, and cooking! :yum::yum: